cliffordkleinsr/DE-SRFREN/README.md

 # Open tasks
-1. [X] Take a video frame and turn into images
+1. [X] Take a video frame and turn it into images
 2. [X] Super resolve the image
 3. [X] Restore the Faces in each frame step
 4. [X] Merge Frames H.264 codec MP4
-5. [X] Speed up inference Uses NVENC PIPE: Inference now at: 10fps using `RTX 4090 | 7fps using RTX 4080 | 3 fps using RTX 3060`.
-Tested using these three GPU's!
+5. [X] Speed up inference Uses NVENC PIPE: Inference now at: `10fps using RTX 4090 | 7fps using RTX 4080 | 3 fps using RTX 3060`.
+Tested using these three GPUs!

 Feature Requests
 -------------
 1. [ ] Frame Generation 24-60 FPS
 2. [ ] More support for different video formats
-2. [ ] Color BLack and White Images
+2. [ ] Color Black and White Images
 3. [X] Lossless Decoding and encoding
 4. [X] Sound restoration